arafato/alicloud-core-concepts-book/manuscript/governance.md

 The root account can serve as the identity account but they can also be separated if needed.
 This account serves as the landing page for each identity.
 From there a subsequent role can be assumed that grants according rights in a member account.

-**Billing Settlement** is quite flexibel.
+**Billing Settlement** is quite flexible.
 For any member account you can choose between three options:
 1) Master Account: Consolidate bill to the master account
 2) Other Account: Consolidate bill to another account within the resource Directory
 3) Self-Pay: Account pays by itself with the payment method configured in this account